 - Yes, if they meet the requirement for international applicants who have been in the U.S. for more than 30 days within the last 7 years and did not have a background check done previously at K-State.

-- No, if the break in service has been less than one year for domestic applicants.
+- No, if the break in service has been less than one year for domestic applicants and we have a background check on file.

 If we want to move a temporary employee into a full- or part-time university support staff position, do we have to do a background check?